maevemcclatchey/comp494-usdtoday/README.md

 Once the installation has finished, quit Xcode.

-Open Cheers in Finder.
-In your Cheers folder you should see two Xcode files, a blue one that ends in .xcodeproj and a white one that ends in .xcworkspace.
+Open USDToday in Finder.
+In your USDToday folder you should see two Xcode files, a blue one that ends in .xcodeproj and a white one that ends in .xcworkspace.
 Double click on the white .xcworkspace file to open the project (you'll have to use white icon from now on).

 Command + R to build and run!